MagnusHLund/H3_The_ReelTok/reeltok.database/README.md

 # The ReelTok database

-The database is made using MSSQL.
+The databases are made using MSSQL.
-It follows the 3rd normal form, along with other best practices.
+They each follow the 3rd normal form, along with other best practices.

-The files in this directory is split up into sections of the exported database SQL.
-To see all the SQL, look at the "AllInOne.sql" file.
+The child directories contain exported SQL queries, from each database.